LAVNCH WEEK 2.0 is moving right along, everybody.

 Panel: A Discussion on How UCC Tech Can Totally Solve HyFlex & Hybrid Classrooms

-EdTech Day ended strong today, with a killer panel full of the brightest minds in this space.
+EdTech Day ended strong on Thursday, with a killer panel full of the brightest minds in this space.

 I’ll give you one point from each speaker that I found great.
 If you want the full context of these quotes and the panel, register to watch the full session by getting your LAVNCH WEEK 2.0 credentials.